• Home (current)

 We had a wonderful celebration of our 20th Anniversary on Saturday 9 November and raised lots of funds for the Centre.

-host and Patron, Lorraine Kelly, was fantastic!
+Our host and Patron, Lorraine Kelly, was fantastic!
 Her Q&A session was great fun.
 She drew the Cash Raffle and phoned the winners there and then.
-She also gave us a shout out on her
+She also gave us a shout out on her Facebook page!!

 To everyone who came along - Thank you!